Azure/Well-Architected-Reliability-Assessment/README.md

 [![RunPesterTests](https://github.com/Azure/Well-Architected-Reliability-Assessment/actions/workflows/pestertests.yml/badge.svg)](https://github.com/Azure/Well-Architected-Reliability-Assessment/actions/workflows/pestertests.yml)
 [![PSScriptAnalyzer](https://github.com/Azure/Well-Architected-Reliability-Assessment/actions/workflows/powershell.yml/badge.svg)](https://github.com/Azure/Well-Architected-Reliability-Assessment/actions/workflows/powershell.yml)

+> [!NOTE]
+> This project is currently under development.
+The information in this README is subject to change.
 # Well-Architected-Reliability-Assessment
 The Well-Architected Reliability Assessment is aimed to assess an Azure workload implementation across the reliability pillar of the Microsoft Azure Well-Architected Framework.
 A workload is a resource or collection of resources that provide end-to-end functionality to one or multiple clients (humans or systems).
 An application can have multiple workloads, with multiple APIs and databases working together to deliver specific functionality.